WilfredoN/internship_meduzzen/README.md

 ### `docker build -t * .`

-Builds the app in the Docker container with name specified instead of *.
+Builds the app in the Docker container with name specified instead of * in current directory.

-### `docker run -dp 8000:3000 --name 1 2`
+### `docker run -it --volume ./internship_meduzzen/:/app/ --name 2 -p 3000:3000 1`

 Runs Docker image named 1 from container named 2.